The Stretched Horizon Limit: Introduction

 \subsection{Cosmic patch stretched horizon}

 For the stretched horizon limit, $K\ell\to +\infty$, of the cosmic patch we take the perturbations to be purely outgoing at the de Sitter horizon whilst obeying the boundary conditions at the boundary.
-Upon taking the stretched horizon limit, we find that the solution space decomposes into four main classes.
+Upon taking the stretched horizon limit, we find that the solution space decomposes into three main classes.
 This is the subject of section \ref{sec: large K cosmic}.

 \textbf{Quasinormal modes.} A discretuum of quasinormal mode type excitations.
-These are deformations of the original quasinormal mode spectrum of the empty static patch \cite{Lopez-Ortega:2006aal} and are labeled by three quantum numbers $(l,m,n)$, as was the case for the normal modes in the pole patch.
+We find that $K\ell$ deforms the original quasinormal mode spectrum of the empty static patch \cite{Lopez-Ortega:2006aal} to a new set of quasinormal modes labeled by three quantum numbers $(l,m,n)$.
 Thus, there is a volume worth of quasinormal modes.
-Their frequencies are complex and go as $\omega\ell \approx -in+\frac{i\omega_{1}}{(K\ell)^{2n}}$ (\ref{eq:QNMlikemodsscal}).
+Their frequencies are complex and go as $\omega\ell \approx -in+\frac{i\omega_{1}}{(K\ell)^{2n}}$, (\ref{eq:QNMlikemodsscal}) in the scalar sector where $n=2,3,\dots,l$ and (\ref{eq:QNMlikemodsvec}) in the vector sector where $n=1,2,\dots,l$.
 These perturbations leave the Weyl mode $\boldsymbol{\omega}(t,\Omega)$ of the boundary metric unchanged.
 They encode the dissipative nature of the de Sitter horizon.

 \textbf{Fluid dynamical modes.} A discretuum of fluid dynamical type modes that come in two classes.
 The first class, which appears for the vector perturbations, takes the form of linearised shear modes for a Navier-Stokes equation.
 Their dispersion relation goes as $\omega\ell \approx - i\tfrac{ l(l+1)-2}{2(K\ell)^2}$ in the stretched horizon limit (\ref{eq:shearmodes}).
 The non-linear completion of this sector in terms of an incompressible Navier-Stokes equation was obtained in \cite{Anninos:2011zn}.
 The second class, which appears for the scalar perturbations, take the form of linearised sounds modes of the Navier-Stokes equation.
 The fluid type modes are labeled by each $(l,m)$, so there is an area (rather than volume) worth of such modes.
 Their frequency goes as $\omega\ell \approx \pm \tfrac{\sqrt{l(l+1)}}{\sqrt{2}K\ell}$ (\ref{cosmicsound}).
 We can read off the shear viscosity, $\eta$, and bulk viscosity, $\zeta$, directly from the fluid dynamical modes.
 We find that the shear viscosity to entropy density ratio is $\tfrac{\eta}{s} = \tfrac{1}{4\pi}$, confirming the classic result \cite{Damour:1979wya,Price:1986yy,Policastro:2001yc}.
 We also find that the bulk viscosity vanishes, $\zeta=0$, reminiscent of the behaviour of a conformally invariant fluid \cite{Policastro:2002se}.
 The speed of sound is found to be $c_s = \tfrac{1}{\sqrt{2}}$ as measured by the clock at the conformal boundary.
 In our context there is no dual conformal field theory or AdS$_4$ boundary, and our result $\zeta=0$ contrasts in a sharp and interesting way the negative bulk viscosity , $\zeta_{\text{m.p.}} =-\tfrac{1}{16\pi}$ found in the original membrane paradigm!